Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 -- 1) To date, I anticipate that I can add everyone to the course who is on the waiting list.
 If you completed the waiting list form, then you should be able to add the course at the start of the Fall 2020 semester.
-To add the course, you will need to express to me in writing during the first or second class that you want to join the course.
-I will then use "Add Authorization" feature of Self Service during the first few classes and you should then see that CMPSC 102 Fall 2020 is visible in your course roster.
+To add the course, you will need to confirm with me by writing me an email by the first or second class that you want to join the course.
+I will then use the "Add Authorization" feature of Self Service during the first week of classes and you should then see that CMPSC 102 Fall 2020 is visible in your course roster.

 Please note that, by default, I will not automatically add the name of each student on the waiting list to the course roster.
 This is because not everyone on the waiting list may still want to take CMPSC 102.
-As such, during the first two class periods I will need you to write to me by email to express your confirmed interest in taking the CMPSC 102 Fall 2020 course.
+Again, before the first two class periods I will need you to write to me by email to express your confirmed interest in taking the CMPSC 102 Fall 2020 course.
 Please refer to the previous content about the first week of classes for more details on this issue.